philipmulcahy/azad/README.md

 I don't understand why this happens, but the workaround that has always worked for me is to remove all amazon cookies (this will log you out) and then everything works again.
 If you look in the extension logs (see below), a clue that this is appropriate is entries in the log that complain about too many redirections.

-### Amazon changed their site
+### Amazon changed their site, or there are aspects of your orders that the developers have not seen before

 The extension needs to be updated by developers to learn the new layout.

 Please check to see that no-one else has filed a ticket for the same problem.
 If they have, join in the fun on that ticket rather than making your own "me-too" ticket.

-At some point you're going to need to work with us by providing debug data and testing experimental versions of the extension.
-I don't have direct access to your orders (or likely you country's version of Amazon), so if you're not willing to help, please don't waste everybody's time with a ticket - your issue will not get fixed.
+At some point you're going to need to work with us by providing debug data (logs, order debug json files and screenshots) and testing experimental versions of the extension.
+I don't have direct access to your orders (or likely your country's version of Amazon), so if you're not willing to help, please don't waste everybody's time with a ticket - your issue cannot be fixed without your help.

 ### You've got a country+order_type combination we've not got test data for